Tangential Casimir force in the misaligned system: Magnetic media, real conductors, and a torque: Tangential forces for real conducting plates

 \section{Tangential forces for real conducting plates}

-As explained in the Introduction, we need to revisit the tangential force for real metals with their optical data.
-In this section we shall consider the configuration in which $d_{2,3}\rightarrow\infty$ for gold (Au) and aluminum (Al), and take the permeabilities of them to be unity.
+We now discuss the tangential force for real metals with their optical data.
+We shall study the system of two identical plates, $d_{2,3}\rightarrow\infty$ effectively in Fig.~\ref{magsys}, for gold (Au), aluminum (Al), and nickel (Ni), see Fig.~\ref{magsys1}.
 Then, the tangential force in Eq.~(\ref{TFatT}) is reduced to

-Note that for measuring the tangential force, typical metal plates can be well approximated as infinitely thick layers if their thicknesses are larger than a few hundred nanometers~\cite{Zhang}.
+and in the following discussion we will take permeabilities of Au and Al to be unity.

 To calculate the force for real conductors, we need the information on the dielectric constants on the imaginary frequency axis.
 The requisite values of $\epsilon(i\xi)$ can be found by a Kramers-Kronig relation~\cite{Lambrecht}, using the optical data~\cite{Palik} and an extrapolation for low frequencies below the measured range by the Drude model